 The Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) program

 The Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) program started in September 2014 as a six-year initiative funded by the NSF’s Division of Polar Programs, with additional support from NOAA and NASA.
 SOCCOM’s mission is to drive a transformative shift in understanding of the role of the Southern Ocean in climate change and biogeochemistry.
 The program, with its headquarters at Princeton University, has been extended to a total of ten years and will have deployed more than 300 floats by the end of this period.
-As of June 2020, SOCCOM has an array size of about 150 ice-capable biogeochemical profiling floats throughout the Southern Ocean, contributing to the core Argo program with additional floats and sensors.
+As of June 2020, SOCCOM has an array size of about 150 ice-capable biogeochemical profiling floats throughout the Southern Ocean and 30 more floats per year will be deployed until 2024.
 The floats provide a profile every 10 days of temperature, salinity, nitrate, oxygen, pH, optical backscatter, and chlorophyll fluorescence to 2000 m depth.
-These observations are being assimilated in an ocean model, the Southern Ocean State Estimate, which provides high quality air-sea flux “reanalysis” specific to the Southern Ocean, and dynamically consistent interpolation of the observations.
-Using this observational data and the state estimate output, high resolution earth system models are being improved to both increase our understanding of the Southern Ocean’s current workings and make better projections of the future trajectory of the Earth’s climate and biogeochemistry.
+These observations are assimilated in a biogeochemical ocean model, the Biogeochemical Southern Ocean State Estimate, which provides high quality air-sea flux “reanalysis” specific to the Southern Ocean, and dynamically consistent interpolation of the observations.
+Using this observational data and the state estimate output, high resolution Earth system models are being improved to both increase our understanding of the Southern Ocean’s current workings and make better projections of the future trajectory of the Earth’s climate and biogeochemistry.

-A research initiative called SODA (Stratified Ocean Dynamics in the Arctic) is aiming to deploy ~20 floats in the area of the Beaufort Gyre.
-It has been implemented recently in 2016 and is planned for a 5 year period until 2015.
+A research initiative called SODA (Stratified Ocean Dynamics in the Arctic) is aiming to deploy ~20 floats in the area of the Beaufort Gyre and Chuckchi Sea.
+It has been implemented recently in 2016 and is planned for a 5 year period until 2021.
 A persistent loss of sea ice volume can be anticipated from the observed decrease in sea-ice extent and decreasing ages of the ice.
 The aim of SODA is therefore to understand these changes and their impact on arctic stratification and circulation, sea ice evolution, and the acoustic environment.

 The floats deployed for this project are MRV Air Launched Autonomous Micro Observer – ALAMO- profiling floats, a smaller profiling float designed for deployment via an aircraft through a Sonobuoy-A size tube.
-The trajectory of one of the floats deployed in 2016 is shown in the figure.
-Although the float was deployed in rather shallow water initially, and worked in an ice pack for a decent amount of time it has operated for 147 cycles and monitored the multi-layer structure of temperature field in the Arctic over the shelf as well as the shelf break.
+The trajectory of one of the floats deployed in 2016 is shown in the figure below.
+Although the float was deployed in rather shallow water initially, and worked in an ice pack for a decent amount of time it operated for 147 cycles and monitored the multi-layer structure of temperature field in the Arctic over the shelf as well as the shelf break.
 For more ALAMO floats data visit the WHOI dedicated webpage.